 Welcome to the five-day

-And it doesn’t need to take long.
-Only 15-minutes a day can shift your energy and your whole day!
+It doesn’t need to take long.
+Only 15-minutes a day be transformative!

 Choose what time works for you; schedule it on your calendar; show up; and hit play in the comfort of your own home.